 Garage door screens are full-height screen doors that you mount outside your garage.

-Some will roll up out of the way when they’re not in use, and others are permanently in-place.
+Some will roll up out of the way when not used, and others are permanently in place.
 Still, others will split down the middle so you can walk in and out freely.

-One enterprising inventor designed an 8” tall net that attaches to the garage door itself and drops into place as the door closes.
-This keeps the screen out of the way and still gives complete protection without moving or setting up the net.
+One enterprising inventor designed an 8″ tall net that attaches to the garage door and drops into place as the door closes.
+This keeps the screen out of the way and gives complete protection without moving or setting up the net.

 However, if you like to work in your garage – with your garage door open – this can be a great way to keep leaves out while you are working.